vukasin-stanojevic/BoostTrack/README.md

 # Citation

-If you find our work useful, please cite our paper:
+If you find our work useful, please cite our papers:
 ```
 @article{stanojevic2024boostTrack,
   title={BoostTrack: boosting the similarity measure and detection confidence for improved multiple object tracking},